 [III.
 The Hagiographa.]
 Psalms (part deficient).
 Proverbs.
 Ecclesiastes.
 Song of Solomon.
 Job.
 Wisdom of Solomon.
 Wisdom of Sirach (Ecclesiasticus).
 Esther (with additions).
 Judith.
+Tobit.
 [IV.
 The Prophets.]

-12 Minor Prophets (Osee...Malachias).
-Isaiah.
+12 Minor Prophets (Osec...Malachias).
+Isciah.
 Jeremiah.

-Baruch.
+Boaruch.
 Lamentations.
 The Epistle of Jeremiah (Baruch vi.).
 Ezekiel.
 Daniel (with the additions).
 [V. The New Testament.]
 Gospels according to Matthew.
 Mark.
 Luke.
 John.
 Acts of Apostles.

-Tobit.

-Acts of Apostles.
 7 Catholic Epistles (James, 1, 2 Peter, 1, 2, 3 John, Jude).

-Epistles of St Paul (Romans, 2 Thessalonians, Hebreus to ix.
+Epistles of St Boul (Parama 2 Threadwine) Epistles of St Paul (Romans, ...
+2 Thesealonians, Hebrews to ix.
 14, where the MS. ends).

-The book of Daniel is immediately followed by St Matthew, and from the arrangement of the quires it is certain that no books ever came between.
+The book of Daniel is immediately followed by S. Matthew, and from the arrangement of the quires it is certain that no books ever came between.
 Thus the books of Maccabees are wholly wanting.
-On the other hand, the MS. includes all the other Apocrypha except the Prayer of Manasses and 2 Esdras.
-The omission of Maccabees and the position of Esther bring the copy into very close agreement with the canon of Athanasius; and it seems probable that the Vatican
+On the other hand, the MS. includes all the other Apocrypha except the Prayer of Manasses and 2 Eedras.
+The omission of Maccabees and the position of Esther bring the copy into very close agreement with the canon of Athanasius; and it seems probable that the Vatican See p.
+161.

-MS. is the truest representation which remains of the APPEND.
-B.

-Alexandrine Bible.

-The Sinaitic MS. (Cod.
-8) is one of the latest 3.
-The Sinaiand most precious literary discoveries of the present tic MS. century.
+MS, is the truest representation which remains of the APPEND.B.
+3. The Sinaitic MS. (Cod.
+N) is one of the latest 8.
+The Sinaiand most precious literary discoveries of the present "".
+MS. century.
 Part of it was first detected by Tischendorf at the Monastery of St Katharine on Mount Sinai in 1844, in a basket of fragments which were destined, as he says, for the fire.
 What he then secured he published in 1846 under the name of Codex Friderico-Augustanus; and shortly afterwards he announced the discovery of another [i.e. other parts of the same] MS. without indicating the place where he had found it.
 After one fruitless journey in 1853, he succeeded in finding the treasure of which he was in quest in 1859, when he visited St Katharine's under the patronage of Alexander II., Emperor of Russia.
 After various negotiations, which are not very satisfactorily explained, the MS. was carried to Europe and deposited at St Petersburg, where it still remains.
 The Sinaitic MS. is probably of the fourth century, and is the only one of the greatest MSS. which contains the New Testament entire.
 The arrangement of the books both in the Old and New Testament differs considerably from that in the Vatican and Alexandrine MSS.
-The accompanying table will shew what the MS, still contains.
+The accompanying table will shew what the MS. still contains.
 [II.
 The Historical Books.]
 I Chronicles (fragments inserted in 2 Esdras from a mistake in binding in the copy from which the MS. was transcribed). [part in Cod.
-Frid. - Aug.]
+Frid. -Aug.]
 2 Esdras (Ezra fragment, and Nehemiah).
 [Cod.

-Frid.-Aug.
+Frid.-Aug.]
 Esther.
 [Cod.
 Frid.-Aug.]
 Tobit (nearly entire). [part in Cod.
 Frid.-Aug.]
 Judith (nearly entire).
+1 Maccabees.
+4 Maccabees.